-Wondering how to write an agenda that you will stick to?
+Wondering how to write a meeting agenda that you will stick to?
 In this article, we’ve outlined all the steps you need when creating a great agenda.

 When planning to meet, one of the best tips for productivity is to create an agenda.
 Although an agenda is simply a sequence of topics or tasks that need to be discussed, it helps attendees understand why you are meeting and prepare accurately.